primer/octicons/octicons/README.md

-Note: This directory contains several versions of Octicons for different purposes.
-If you want to use Octicons for your own project, it's best to use the generator at [octicons.github.com](http://octicons.github.com/).
+If you intend to install Octicons locally, install `octicons-local.ttf`.
+It should appear as “github-octicons” in your font list.
+It is specially designed not to conflict with GitHub's web fonts.